 What do you need to know?

-If the Charities Bill becomes law, it will change the rules on amending governing documents for charities which are companies or Charitable Incorporated Organisations (CIOs).
+The Charities Act 2022 will be implemented in stages between now and autumn 2023.
+Once the relevant provisions in the Act come into force, it will change the rules on amending governing documents for charities which are companies or Charitable Incorporated Organisations (CIOs).

 For corporate charities, the existing ‘regulated alterations’ regime will continue to apply, so you will still need consent from the Charity Commission if you are making changes to the following clauses in your charity’s governing document: